GIM (Gas-assisted injection molding) was adopted in production in the 1980s.

 The gas-assisted injection molding system directly injects inert gas (usually nitrogen) into the melted plastic in the mold cavity through the sectional pressure control system, which makes the plastic part expand and cause hollowness.
 Still, it keeps the shape of the product’s surface.

 Gas-assisted injection molding can be regarded as a variant of hollow blow molding.
 The process of gas-assisted injection molding is to inject an accurately measured plastic melt which accounts for a certain proportion of the mold cavity.

-Because the plastic temperature near the mold wall is low and viscosity is high, while the plastic melt in the center of the thicker part is of high temperature and of low viscosity, the gas can easily penetrate the plastic melt in the center, developing an air passage in the thick part of the part.
+Because the plastic temperature near the mold wall is low and viscosity is high, while the plastic melt in the center of the thicker part is of high temperature and low viscosity, the gas can easily penetrate the plastic melt in the center, developing an air passage in the thick part of the part.

-In the cooling stage, the gas is compressed to maintain pressure and compensate the plastic melt shrinkage.
+In the cooling stage, the gas is compressed to maintain pressure and compensate for the plastic melt shrinkage.

 It is currently widely used in Europe and North America, Japan and South Korea, and many manufacturers in China have also adopted this new technology.